 Abstract-In the era when Facebook and Twitter dominate the market for social media, Google has introduced Google+ (G+) and reported a significant growth in its size while others called it a ghost town.
-This begs the question that "whether G+ can really attract a significant number of connected and active users despite the dominance of Facebook and Twitter?".

-This paper presents a detailed longitudinal characterization of G+ based on large scale measurements.
-We identify the main components of G+ structure, characterize the key feature of their users and their evolution over time.
-We then conduct detailed analysis on the evolution of connectivity and activity among users in the largest connected component (LCC) of G+ structure, and compare their characteristics with other major OSNs.
-We show that despite the dramatic growth in the size of G+, the relative size of LCC has been decreasing and its connectivity has become less clustered.
-While the aggregate user activity has gradually increased, only a very small fraction of users exhibit any type of activity and an even smaller fraction of these users attract any reaction.
-The identity of users with most followers and reactions reveal that most of them are related to high tech industry.
-To our knowledge, this study offers the most comprehensive characterization of G+ based on the largest collected data sets.
+This begs the question of whether G+ can really attract a significant number of connected and active users despite the dominance of Facebook and Twitter.
+This paper presents a detailed longitudinal characterization of G+ based on large-scale measurements.
+We identify the main components of G+ structure and characterize the key feature of their users and their evolution over time.
+We then conduct detailed analysis on the evolution of connectivity and activity among users in the largest connected component (LCC) of G+ structure, and compare their characteristics to other major online social networks (OSNs).
+We show that despite the dramatic growth in the size of G+, the relative size of the LCC has been decreasing and its connectivity has become less clustered.
+While the aggregate user activity has gradually increased, only a very small fraction of users exhibit any type of activity, and an even smaller fraction of these users attracts any reaction.
+The identity of users with most followers and reactions reveal that most of them are related to high-tech industry.
+To our knowledge, this study offers the most comprehensive characterization of G+ based on the largest collected datasets.

-Index Terms-Online Social Networks, Google+, Measurements, Characterization, Evolution
+Index Terms-Characterization, evolution, Google+, measurements, online social networks.